Jack1in/INFO2222/readme2.md

 2. **Specific Feature Needs**: Users want additional features such as post withdrawal or modification, anonymous posting and dark mode.
 3. **Design Suggestions**: When designing a new social media platform or improving an existing one, focus on aesthetic interface, practical functionality, security, and user privacy protection.
 Additionally, consider adding the desired features to enhance user experience.

+### User Relevant Content Collection
+We have collected several articles as example posts for our web app, tailored to align with our target users' interests in discussing lectures and assignments, participating in coding competitions, and seeking internships and networking opportunities.
+These articles include:

+Karpe, S. (2023).
+"How to Stay Future-Ready: Top 5 Coding Skills that You’ll Need to Succeed in 2023."
+Express Computer.

+Ratiu, D., & Ulrich, A. (2019).
+"An Integrated Environment for Spin-Based C Code Checking: Towards Bringing Model-Driven Code Checking Closer to Practitioners."
+International Journal on Software Tools for Technology Transfer, 21(3), 267–286. https://doi.org/10.1007/s10009-019-00510-w

+Erciyes, K. (2021).
+"Algebraic Graph Algorithms: A Practical Guide Using Python."
+Springer International Publishing AG. https://doi.org/10.1007/978-3-030-87886-3

+These resources will help users stay updated on essential coding skills, advanced code checking techniques, and practical applications of graph algorithms, fostering a vibrant community of learners and professionals.

 ## Step 2: Navigation design

 ### Card Sorting